OriolAbril/gsoc2019_blog/_posts/2019-05-20-project-elevator-pitch.markdown

 My GSoC project is in the field of Bayesian modelling.
-The aim of modelling is to help to explain, define or estimate a given aspect of the world based on known or easier to access data.
+The aim of modelling is to help to explain, define or estimate a given aspect of the world based on known or more accessible data.
 The adjective Bayesian specifies how this is done.
 From a probabilistic point of view, it uses data to update our current state of knowledge of the world.
 Thus, it allows to take into account both the data available and the current knowledge on the topic.
 Bayesian